 Who do you write letters for?

-I am happy to write letters for students I have taught in at least one class (more than one class is always preferable) or for students who I’ve advised, mentored, had in my lab, or worked with via Women in ChemE or other outreach activities.
+I am happy to write letters for students I have taught in at least one class (more than one class is always preferable) or for students who I’ve advised, mentored, served on thesis committees, had in my lab, or worked with via Women in ChemE or other outreach activities.

 When should I email you to ask about writing a letter?